 In our school, we teach using the Berlin Curriculum Framework and plan our teaching based on the Berlin timetable.
 Subject teaching is spread across the six primary school levels as well as the secondary school levels and is taught equally in both English and in German.
 The ratio of teaching in German/English can vary between individual year levels.

 We design our teaching to be methodically and didactically goal oriented.
-This is achieved through internal differentiation, Team-Teaching, learning support in small groups, cross-curricular project days, group and partner work, station work, discussions, presentations, learning methodology training, media supported teaching, and also through classic forms and methods such as frontal teaching (in particular the instructional phase), direct literacy input and various forms of dictation.
+This is achieved through internal differentiation, Team-Teaching and Support-Teaching, learning support in small groups, cross-curricular project days, group and partner work, station work, discussions, presentations, learning methodology training, media supported teaching, and also through classic forms and methods such as frontal teaching (in particular the instructional phase), direct literacy input and various forms of dictation.

 How is the day organised?

 - Lessons begin at 8:10

 - Early leaving time on Mondays at 13:30 for grades 1 and 2 and at 14:10 for grades 3 and 4

 - Early leaving time on Wednesday at 14:50 for grades 7 to 9

 - Early leaving time on Fridays at 13:30 for grades 1 to 9